On Schwinger pair production between D3 branes: Introduction

 \section{Introduction}

-In Quantum Electrodynamics (QED), one of the most impressive effect, the so-called Schwinger pair production \cite{Schwinger:1951nm}, which discribes electron-positron pairs production in vacuum stimulated by a strong electromagnetic filed, has not yet been observed in experiments.
-The reason is that in order to obtain a significant pair production rate, the applied electric field needs to be as strong as $\frac{{m_e}^2c^3}{e \hbar}\approx10^{18}$V/m, which is far higher than the lab capacity.
-Even at presence of magnetic field, the situation is not notably changed.
+Schwinger pair production \cite{Schwinger:1951nm} is one of the most impressive effects in Quantum Electrodynamics (QED).
+It describes electron-positron pairs production in a vacuum stimulated by a strong electromagnetic filed.
+Although Schwinger pair production has been studied for decades, this effect has not yet been observed in experiments.
+The reason is that in order to obtain a significant pair production rate, the applied electric field needs to be as strong as $\frac{{m_e}^2c^3}{e \hbar}\approx10^{18}$V/m.
+This magnitude is far higher than the lab capacity.